 This is one of the most simple projects you will make, and also can be made for just a few dollars.
 Even a non-crafty, non-DIYer, can learn how to DIY a ceramic tile serving tray in a matter of minutes.
 The hardest part might be deciding on your tile and the handles to use.

-I have seen these around on Pinterest and even made one at my favorite conference this summer, so I thought it would be something all of you would enjoy.
+I have seen these around on Pinterest and even made one at my favorite conference, so I thought it would be something all of you would enjoy.
 Here’s the supplies you need and don’t forget to add this to your Pinterest boards.

 After making a trip to Lowe’s and Home Depot, I chose a few tiles which ranged from .97 to 5.25 in a variety of shapes and colors.
 You can’t go wrong with marble as it’s just a great “go to” tray for any occasion.